GloBoiVic/Devchallenge1/README.md

 Hello, I am Vic.
 I am interested in all things trading.
 I had fun with this challenge.

 - You can see the demo of this project at <a href="https://404-not-found-challenge.victorike2.repl.co/">Replit</a>
-- I first found this challenge a while back and it has been on the back-burner for a while.
+- I first found this challenge a while back and it has been on the back burner for a while.
 At first, I could not figure out how to use flexbox so I hit the books.
-- After learning flexbox and its magically features, I was able to tackle this challenge easily.
+- After learning flexbox and its magical features, I was able to tackle this challenge easily.
 Very beginner friendly indeed.
-- As we self-taught aspiring software developer, I have to stay motivated and hold myself accountable to continue the grind, continue learning all that I can and practice!
+- As we self-taught aspiring software developer, I have to stay motivated and hold myself accountable to continue the grind, continue learning all that I can, and practice!
 Practice what I learn.
 Looking forward to the next challenge.

 ### Built With